 Can I see Cadillac sunrise without a reservation?

 Not by car.
 From May 20 through October 25, 2026, the Cadillac Summit Road requires a $6 timed-entry reservation booked through recreation.gov.
+30 percent of slots are released 90 days ahead and the remaining 70 percent two days ahead, both at 10 a.m.
+Eastern.
 You can hike the North Ridge or South Ridge trails to the summit on foot without a reservation, but you need to start in the dark to be there for sunrise.

 What is the best time of year to visit Acadia?